oneananda/asp_dot_net_core_projects/README.md

 This project showcases strategies for bundling multiple ASP.NET Core sites or APIs into a single container image.
 Useful for microservices architecture, the project emphasizes Docker multi-stage builds and orchestration with Docker Compose.

 ---

+### 051_Headless_CMS_With_ASP_Dot_NET_Core

+Builds a headless CMS using ASP.NET Core APIs to manage content (pages, media, metadata) and serve it via REST or GraphQL — useful for JAMstack or mobile frontends.

+---